deavmi/homepage/content/blog/libsnooze_released.md

 Event myEvent = new Event();
 ```

 Now let's create a thread which consumes `myEvent` and waits on it.
 You will see that we wrap some exception catching around the call to `wait()`.
-We have to catch an `InterruptedException` as a call to `wait()` can unblock due to a signal being received on the waiting thread, normally you would model yoru program looping back to call `wait()` again.
+We have to catch an `InterruptedException` as a call to `wait()` can unblock due to a signal being received on the waiting thread, normally you would model your program looping back to call `wait()` again.
 Also, if there is a problem with the underlying eventing system then a `FatalException` will be thrown and you should handle this by exiting your program or something.

 ```d
 class TestThread : Thread